for the future of education

 John Fisher is the son of Doris and the late Don Fisher and a partner of Sansome Partners.
 In addition to managing the family’s timber and sports investments, John is Chairman of the KIPP Foundation, Co-Chairman of the Charter School Growth Fund, Advisor to the Fisher Fund, and board member with his brothers Bob and Bill of the City Fields Foundation.
 He received his B.A. from Princeton University and an MBA from Stanford’s Graduate School of Business.

-Brian Greenberg is a former Chief Academic Officer, school founder, principal, and classroom teacher with organizations including Envision Schools, Leadership Public Schools Hayward, the Match school in Boston, and the Los Angeles Unified School District.
+Brian Greenberg leads the Silicon Schools Fund team and is a former Chief Academic Officer, school founder, principal, and classroom teacher with organizations including Envision Schools, Leadership Public Schools Hayward, the Match school in Boston, and the Los Angeles Unified School District.
 A speaker nationally on personalized learning, education, and venture philanthropy, Brian is the co-creator of the Coursera and Khan Academy MOOC on blended learning, a Stanford University Principal Fellow, and an Aspen Institute Pahara Fellow.
 Brian received his B.A. from Dartmouth College and an M.Ed. from Harvard University.

 From classroom teacher to principal to executive director, Robert Schwartz has served in numerous organizations including Los Angeles Unified School District, ICEF Public Schools, Level Playing Field Institute, and New Teacher Center, focusing on the intersection of technology and learning for students and educators.
-He is an active board member of Lighthouse Community Charter School in Oakland, has co-written numerous publications including Voices of Nonprofit Talent, and co-created a Coursera MOOC on blended learning.
+Rob leads human capital investments within the Silicon Schools Fund team as well as providing academic supports to our portfolio schools.
+He has co-written numerous publications including Voices of Nonprofit Talent, and co-created a Coursera MOOC on blended learning.
 Rob has an undergraduate degree from Binghamton University and an M.Ed. and Ed.D. from the University of Southern California.

 Lisa Sobrato Sonsini established the Sobrato Family Foundation in 1996 as a vehicle for multiple generations of the Sobrato family to unify their philanthropic giving for maximum impact.
 Under her leadership as Board President, SFF has grown tenfold in both assets and annual giving.
 For over 20 years, Lisa has been a strong advocate for the rights of abused and neglected children and youth from communities in need throughout the Bay Area.
 She also works passionately as a catalyst for civic engagement among many of the rising leaders in Silicon Valley.
 Before establishing SFF, Lisa practiced for five years as a corporate associate at the law firm of Brobeck, Phleger and Harrison.
 Lisa received a J.D. from Boalt Hall School of Law at UC Berkeley, and a BA in Communication Studies with an emphasis in Business Administration from UCLA.
 Lisa resides in Menlo Park with her husband Matt and their three children.

-In her previous roles at the Stupski Foundation and the Bridgespan Group, Caitrin Wright focused on developing and implementing strategies that personalize learning for students using technology along with other innovative tools.
-Caitrin is the co-author of the article, “Next Generation Learning: Can We Crack Four Problems to Unleash Quality for All?”
-She began her career at McKinsey & Company.
-Caitrin received her B.A. from Harvard College and an MBA from Harvard Business School.
+As Managing Partner, Caitrin leads the internal team and directs our strategy and diligence work as a fund.
+In her previous roles at the Stupski Foundation and the Bridgespan Group, Caitrin Wright focused on developing and implementing strategies that transform and scale effective teaching and learning practices.
+She is the chair of the Board of Directors at Navigator Schools, a high performing school network based in Gilroy, Hollister, and Watsonville, CA. Caitrin began her career at McKinsey & Company and received her B.A. from Harvard College and an MBA from Harvard Business School.

 The Silicon Schools Fund is financially supported through philanthropic investments from individuals and foundations who are thought leaders in education, philanthropy, business, and technology.